-As with a number of prior attempts at systematizing IT, the challenge is often not
+As with a number of prior attempts at systematizing IT, the challenge is often not in the "why?" but the "how."
+Specifically, how do you begin to deploy ITIL without drowning in the complexity of such a large and ambitious effort?

 In addition to the top systems management vendors such as CA, BMC, HP and IBM that offer products with ITIL processes "baked-in," there's an entire industry emerging around providing IT shops with ITIL training, consulting and certifications.
 Among the most prominent organizations are the IT Service Management Institute, the IT Service Management Forum and Pink Elephant, as well as The ITIL Community Forum and Office of Government Commerce's ITIL site.
 And many vendors that offer ITIL-inspired products also provide training.